 Frame the left and right sides of the niche opening.

-I decided to move the niche a little to the right, but even if you don’t need to do this, you’ll still have to install another framing member (or strips of plywood attached to the stud) to reduce the stud bay width (or niche width) to around 13 1/8 inches.
+I decided to move the niche a little to the right, but even if you don’t need to do this, you’ll still have to install another framing member (or strips of plywood attached to the stud) to reduce the stud bay width to around 13 1/8 inches.
 This will give you the required 12 inch width after the Wedi board is installed in the niche interior (later step).
 Just make sure that both sides of your new shower niche are as plumb and straight as possible.

+The last part of the framing that transforms this humble niche into a spectacular floor to ceiling niche, was to remove a section of the wall plate at the base.
 This was a bit of a delicate procedure because I had to ensure that I don’t damage the drywall on the other side of the wall, but it worked out very nicely as you can see in the video.

 Another option:

 And if you prefer to position the base of your niche a little higher off the floor still, you’ll obviously need to place at least one horizontal stud brace at the bottom of your niche for support.
+I would slope this brace 1/16 inch (from back to front) so you don’t have to mess around with sloping the backerboard or base tile.
+The latter is an equally good option but I prefer sloping the substrate framing or backerboard, rather than the tile as a lot of tilers do.

-• Cut out a section of the bottom plate below the niche.
+- Cut out a section of the bottom plate below the niche.

-• Cut and install the Wedi board at the back of the niche.
+- Cut and install the Wedi board at the back of the niche.

 I cut this panel so that it fits quite tightly into place with a very small bead of Wedi joint sealant on each side so it seals against the framing but not the drywall at the back of the niche.